d9pouces/django-floor/doc/source/signals.rst

 In this example:
   * `path` is the name of the signal,
   * `queue` is the (optional) name Celery queue.
 It allows to dispatch signal calls to specialized queues: one for interactive functions (allowing short response times) and one for slow functions (real background tasks).
-    `queue` can be a `callable` for dynamically choose the Celery queue.
+    `queue` can also be a sub-class of :class:`djangofloor.decorators.DynamicQueueName` for dynamically choose the Celery queue.
     Given `queue(signal, window_info, kwargs)`, it should return a string (corresponding to the Celery queue).
   * `is_allowed_to` must be a `callable` that determine whether if a signal call is allowed to a JS client.
 Given `is_allowed_to(signal, window_info, kwargs)`, it must return `True` or `False`.
 When the list of signals allowed to a client is built, kwargs is `None`.